Middleware

 Example: Cross-Origin Request Middleware

-Create file app/middleware/AccessControlTest.php
+Create the file app/middleware/AccessControlTest.php

 <?php